rse-aunz/rse-aunz.github.io/code_of_conduct.md

 The person to whom a report is made is hereafter referred to as "the Contact".

-All reports will be reviewed by the Council and will be kept confidential to the extent possible in a small group.
+All reports will be reviewed by the Steering Committee and will be kept confidential to the extent possible in a small group.

 In your report, please do your best to include: